kekyo/MeCab.DotNet/README.md

 Changed from NMeCab:
 * Wider .NET platform supporting and depricated PCL libraries, .NET Framework 3.5 and lower.
 * Changed namespace `NMeCab` to `MeCab`.
+* Removed App.config based configuration (You can only use `MeCabParam` for additional configuration parameters.)
 * Added more usable methods.

 Enabling steps: